TallaKuate/AddressBook/README.md

 All the microservices are code-first APIs.
 By starting all the API at the same time, all the databases will be created with the seed data.
 You can use the Swagger interface in order to test the microservices individually or with the API gateways.

 # Tests
 Each microservice has a functional and a unit test.
-Theses test also run successfully.
+These tests also run successfully.